thepirat000/CachingFramework.Redis/README.md

 ```

 #### Get objects by tag
 Get all the objects related to *red* and/or *green*.
-Assuming all the keys related to the tags are of type `User`:
+Assuming all the keys related to the tags are of the same type:
 ```c#
 IEnumerable<User> users = context.Cache.GetObjectsByTag<User>("red", "green");
 ```